upmind/enhance-sdk-php/docs/Api/ImportersApi.md

 Analyze imported migration

 Analyze import and store results into database.
+Note: the endpoint returns immediately, and you have to poll status via `getImportMigration` endpoint.
+If you want to see detailed error, please call `getImportMigrationLog`.

 ### Example